xieyuheng/inner/rabbit-holes.md

 - [schroeder-heister]
-  - standard formulation of elimination rule for implication v.s. another elimination rules to follow the same pattern, that is, the pattern exhibited by the rules of falsehood, disjunction, and existence elimination, has been considered by Schroeder-Heister.
+  - standard formulation of elimination rule for implication vs. another elimination rules to follow the same pattern, that is, the pattern exhibited by the rules of falsehood, disjunction, and existence elimination, has been considered by Schroeder-Heister.
 - [dag-prawitz] proof theory and natural deduction